The Herman Trend Alert|

 by The Herman Group, Inc. -- reproduction for publication is encouraged, with the following attribution: From "The Herman Trend Alert," by Joyce Gioia, Strategic Business Futurist.
 336-210-3547 or http://www.hermangroup.com.
 To sign up, visit http://www.HermanTrendAlert.com.
 The Herman Trend Alert is a trademark of The Herman Group, Inc."

-FOLLOW IN JOYCE'S FOOTSTEPS: GET ON TV RIGHT AWAY
+FOLLOW IN JOYCE'S FOOTSTEPS: GET BOOKED ON TV RIGHT AWAY

 On March 1st, Joyce graduated from Clint Arthur's Celebrity Launchpad.
-Since then, she has made nineteen appearances on local television stations, including Fox San Diego and CBS Las Vegas and even has more to come.
-You can see most Joyce's appearances on her travel website at http://www.RoadWarriorInsights.com/news-and-media.
+Since then, she has made twenty-one appearances on local television stations, including Fox San Diego and CBS Las Vegas.
+In a couple of weeks, Joyce will start a new TV Media Tour with her new segment: How Soon Will You Be Replaced By a Robot? (coming soon to a television station near you) You can see most Joyce's appearances on her travel website at http://www.RoadWarriorInsights.com/news-and-media.
 You can do it, too!
 If you sign up for Celebrity Launchpad, you will qualify for a free coaching session from Joyce in your chosen area.
 Launchpad's are held monthly, but space is limited.
 For more information, call Joyce at 336.210.3548.